-On April 5, 2024, CDFW issued Major Amendment No. 1 which increased the Project footprint to accommodate expansion of existing access roads, construction of a new access road adjacent to the O'Neill Forebay, and expansion of Borrow Area 6.
-The section "Impacts of the Taking on Covered Species" was revised to account for permanent impacts to an additional 0.44 acres of CTS upland habitat, 23.77 acres of SJKF habitat, and 5.62 acres of habitat suitable for use by both CTS upland refugia and SJKF.
-Under Condition of Approval Habitat Management Land Acquisition, the number of Covered Species credits the Permittee is required to purchase was increased to a total of 2,142.37 habitat credits.
-The Condition of Approval Habitat Restoration Plan was modified to allow for the use of non-native sterile seed in the seed mix.
-Finally, the sections "Cost Estimates" and "Performance Security" were eliminated.
-Major Amendment No. 1 resulted in additional permanent impacts to the Covered Species; however, CDFW determined that the impacts of the taking would be minimized and fully mitigated through Habitat Management Lands protection required by the original ITP and additional Habitat Management Lands protection required by Major Amendment No. 1.
-The resulting impacts to the Covered Species remained the same with the original ITP because the additional impacts resulting from Project footprint expansion were minimized and fully mitigated, as required by Fish and Game Code section 2081(b)(2).
+On April 5, 2024, CDFW issued Major Amendment No. 1 which increased the Project footprint by 37.94 acres to accommodate expansion of existing access roads, construction of a new access road adjacent to the O'Neill Forebay, and expansion of Borrow Area 6 for a total Project footprint of 1,833.94 acres.
+The Impacts of the Taking on Covered Species section was revised to account for permanent impacts to an additional 0.44 acre of CTS upland habitat, 23.77 acres of SJKF habitat, and 5.62 acres of habitat suitable for use by both CTS upland refugia and SJKF, increasing the Project's total permanent habitat impacts to 133.59 acres.
+Condition of Approval Habitat Acquisition and Protection was revised to require the Permittee to provide an additional 18 CTS upland habitat credits and 88 SJKF habitat credits before starting Covered Activities associated with Amendment No. 1.
+Condition of Approval Habitat Restoration Plan was modified to allow for the use of non-native sterile seed in the seed mix.
+Finally, Conditions of Approval Cost Estimates and Security were removed from the ITP.
+Major Amendment No. 1 resulted in additional permanent impacts to the Covered Species; however, CDFW determined that the impacts of the taking would be minimized and fully mitigated through permanent protection and perpetual management of 2,142.37 acres of compensatory habitat.